 Do some research into the impact of different fonts.
 Loopy and cursive typefaces can be incredibly difficult to read, whereas traditional fonts are legible but might not fit your brand image.
 Bold sans serif fonts are a good fallback but never, ever use Comic Sans if you want to be taken seriously.

 At Vehicle Sign Writing, we can help your business create high impact vehicle signwriting that puts your business top of mind with your target audience.
-Working with a professional designer will help create a unique wrap that grabs the attention and keeps it, so get in touch today.
+Working with a professional designer will help create a unique wrap that grabs the attention and keeps it, so get in touch today or read more about our branding and signage design.